zonemaster/zonemaster-backend/docs/API.md

 ## API method: `get_language_tags`

-Returns all valid [language tags][language tag] generated from the setting in the configuration file.
+Returns all valid [language tags][language tag] generated from the [LANGUAGE.locale] property in the configuration file.

-The `language tags` are generated from the [LANGUAGE.locale] property.
 Each `locale tag` in LANGUAGE.locale generates two `language tags`, a short tag equal to the first two letters (usually the same as a language code) and a long tag which is equal to the full `locale tag`.